jkrumbiegel/DataFrameMacros.jl/README.md

 ```

 DataFrameMacros.jl also helps you when you have to transform many columns in a similar way.
+Every expression in DataFrameMacros.jl is automatically executed once for every column in a multi-column specifier, such as `All`, `Between`, `Not` or regular expressions like `r"cat|dog"`.

 Here's how you could divide all columns of a DataFrame that start with `"a"` by 10 and add the suffix `_div_10` to each new name:

 ```julia